danrave1234/WildCats-Radio/frontend/README.md

 ## Environment Configuration

 The application uses environment variables to configure API endpoints and other settings.
-These are defined in the following files:
+These are defined in a single `.env` file for all environments.

-- `.env`: Default environment variables
-- `.env.development`: Variables used during local development
-- `.env.production`: Variables used for production deployment

 ### Available Environment Variables